There is an increased awareness about the

 Remember!
 CO is an oderless, silent

+killer.
 The symptoms include sudden flu like symptoms by all

 members of the household.
-Every home should include a CO detector, even if
+Every home should include a CO

-department service.
+fire department service.
 Don't let embarrassment delay a call

 that could mean the difference between a minor or major

 No person, firm or corporation shall build any outdoor

 fire within the corporate limits of the Village of Kimberly